helv-io/smtp-hooker/README.md

-# smtp-hooker - The Email Server That Accepts Everything (Yes, Everything!)
+# smtp-hooker - The Email Server That Accepts Everything

 Welcome to **smtp-hooker**—a Node.js app that runs an SMTP server with the security of a paper umbrella.
 It takes any email sent its way (no authentication, no encryption, no questions asked) and forwards it to a webhook URL you choose.
 Great for enabling dumb smart-devices, or tempting your fate.